 Supported Multi-day Walks in National Parks – Leading Practices from evidenced-based learnings:

-1. Private (permanent) accommodation located adjacent to or near national parks, rather than within.
+1. Accommodation is best located adjacent to or near national parks, rather than within.
+Supporting infrastructure within national parks is to be temporary in nature and suitable for easy removal.

-4. Tracks and other infrastructure have minimal impact and thoughtfully designed to reflect ecological values, including slope, soil, vegetation type and habitat.
+4. Infrastructure such as walking tracks and lookouts are to have minimal impact and are to be thoughtfully designed to reflect local conditions of slope, soil, vegetation and visibility.